Don’t hibernate. Celebrate.

 Winter Lawn Game: Kubb

 Discover Kubb, a fun and fast-paced lawn game where players aim to knock over wooden blocks by tossing wooden batons.
 Kind of like horseshoes meets bowling.
-Instructors and equipment will be on hand, making it easy for anyone to jump in and play.
+Equipment will be on hand, and Kettle Moraine Kubb Club will teach you how, making it easy for anyone to jump in and play.

 • The snowy ground, scattered with plaster molds of the front feet and back feet of an unknown medium animal.